albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

     }
 ```

-Detections have a red background in case of "Attack" and light grey if threats are identified as "Unusual traffic". (*See it in Fig2*)
+In the mobile app, detections have a red background if categorized as "Attack" and a light grey background if identified as "Unusual traffic," as illustrated in Fig2.
+This visual distinction aids users in quickly recognizing the severity of each detection.

 <div style="page-break-after: always;"></div>